gaddiat/waph-gaddiat/hackathons/hackathon1/README.md

 Code guess -
 The vulnerability in echo.php is most likely caused by poor handling of user input.
 The given payload attempts to exploit this vulnerability by inserting JavaScript code into the onerror property of an HTML image tag.
 The payload uses Unicode escape sequences (\u0061) to obfuscate the alert() function call, allowing it to avoid specific filters or detection methods.
-This suggests that the vulnerability stems from the script's failure to properly sanitize and validate user input, allowing attackers to execute arbitrary JavaScript code on the website.
+This suggests that the vulnerability stems from the script's failure to properly sanitize and validate user input, allowing attackers to execute arbitrary JavaScript code on the website.In short any alert word is removed.

 ```js